DanLavine/goasync/README.md

 Task interface:
 ```
-// A Task is anything that can be managed by the TaskManager and added before the taskmanager
+// Task is anything that can be added to the TaskManager before it stats Executing.
-// start running.
-Any errors will cause the process to exit as all tasks are expected to run without erros
 type Task interface {
-// Initializate functions are ran serially in the order they were added to the TaskManager.
+// Initialize functions are ran serially in the order they were added to the TaskManager.
 // These are useful when one Goroutine dependency requires a previous Worker to setup some common
 // dependency like a DB connection.
 Initialize() error